Learning Outside the Classroom

 - Visits from storytellers and animal sanctuaries

 - Den building and team challenges at Forest School

-- Residential trips in Years 5 and 6
+- Residential trip in Year 6

 - Toasting marshmallows on open fires and making hot chocolate